 Resume fails to avoid when writing your CV

-If you’re just getting started on your first CV or giving your current one a spring clean, here are some CV fails that we want to help you to avoid at all costs!
+If you’re just getting started on your first resume or updating one that you’ve been using for a number of years, here are some resume fails we want you to avoid at all costs.

 Pour Granmar (hint hint)